guillaume-hoareau/protect-data-on-linuxone-with-pervasive-encryption/part1.md

-# Welcome in Step 1 about Enabling Linux to use hardware encryption
+# Welcome in Step 1 about enabling Linux to use hardware encryption

 ## Agenda of this Step 1 is the following:
 1 - Introduction to the pervasive encryption